Where’s our Sutton Hoo?

 Article Featured Image

-The fantastic film The Dig, released on Netflix last week, has got the archaeological world very excited – the story of Basil Brown’s exploration of Sutton Hoo in 1938-1939 is a classic in the history of archaeology.
+The fantastic film The Dig on Netflix, has got the archaeological world very excited – the story of Basil Brown’s exploration of Sutton Hoo in 1938-1939 is a classic in the history of archaeology.
+In 2025 a new Time Team documentary special also promises to reveal exciting new discoveries about the site.

 Sutton Hoo is unique, a site of Anglo Saxon burial mounds, locally known as ‘hoos’ – hills/promontories from the Old English ‘hoh’.
 The burials contained amazing arrays of prized objects indicating that these are burials of the royal family of the Anglo Saxon Kingdom of East Anglia.